microsoft/ignite-learning-paths-training-mod/mod10/deployment.md

 Once you've prepped the app - you're going to build the same app live using the pre-created database information, an incremented name of the app from the one you've created for the demo.

+You'll be creating the application twice... once completely before the session (just run the create databases script, create the VM and then exectue bash deploy.sh

 IE: My pre-show demo

 ```